sandboxie-plus/sandboxie-docs/Content/TokenMagic.md

-# SandboxieDrv use of undocumented kernel exports to do its token magic.
+# SandboxieDrv use of undocumented kernel exports to do its token magic

 Sandboxie implements isolation by running sandboxed processes with a heavily restricted primary token.
 As most applications cannot function this way, it hooks all NTDLL.dll calls redirecting them through an interface in the SbieDrv.
 The driver then can inspect the call arguments, makes the calling thread impersonate the original unrestricted token, execute the system call, and de-impersonate the thread before returning control to user mode.